 Animals – Home to many

-The cryptic flightless perunga grasshopper (Perunga ochracea)occurs in Little Mulligans Flat and the spotted-back skink (Ctenotus uber orientalis), stone gecko (Diplodacytlus vittatus) and shingleback (Trachydosaurus rugosus) have also been recorded in the reserve.
+The cryptic flightless Perunga Grasshopper (Perunga ochracea) occurs in Little Mulligans Flat and the Spotted-back Skink (Ctenotus uber orientalis), Stone Gecko (Diplodacytlus vittatus) and Shingleback (Tiliqua rugosa) have also been recorded in the reserve.

 The area supports a diverse woodland bat fauna.